-9.8 As in the prior year, the NPR programme will be resourced from a combination of TDF grant and Core grant resource.
+- 9.8 Included within these figures are the forecast costs associated with an increase in the headcount of the NPR programme team.
+These costs include an option to lease additional office space to support the expansion of the team and co-location with partner teams.
+TfN is considering a lease option for space currently occupied by a partner body, which will only be taken up when appropriate funding arrangements have been agreed with the Department. - 9.9 As in the prior year, the NPR programme will be resourced from a combination of TDF grant and Core grant resource.
 Core grant is retained to part fund the programme team, whilst TDF will in the first instance be deployed to meet the costs of the major studies and external costs commissioned through the co-client arrangements: